 - Kat Von D Lightning Liner in Rex

-I love a nice plummy marsala cheek for winter, as Jamie Chung is modelling here.
-Notice how her application is fairly sheer, and concentrated on the outer edges of the apples—I think this helps keep the look wearable and not too heavy.
+I love a nice plummy marsala cheek for winter, as Olivia Munn is modelling here.
+Notice how her application is sheer and glowy—I think this helps keep the look wearable and not too heavy.

 If you have quite fair skin like Leighton Meester, then I would say to use marsala on the cheeks with caution.
 It's such a strong colour that too-heavy an application will make you look clownish.
 Here, she is wearing the barest flush of Hourglass Ambient Lighting Blush in Mood Exposure, a modern, soft plum.